carlestorru/web3-payment-app/truffle/README.md

 - **migrations/**: Directory for scriptable deployment files
 - **test/**: Directory for test files for testing your application and contracts
 - **truffle-config.js**: Truffle configuration file
-- **../client/contracts***: Directory for compiled smartcontracts which contains the artifacts (.json files)
+- **../client/contracts**: Directory for compiled smartcontracts which contains the artifacts (.json files)

 ## Commands

 ### Install
-> Note: install Truffle is optional, because the blockchain already has deployed the necessary smartcontracts for 3Pay aplication.
+> Note: install Truffle is optional, because the blockchain already has deployed the necessary smartcontracts for 3Pay application.
+This is just in case that you want to create, test or deploy smartcontracts.

 In order to use the available Truffle commands you need to install it locally.
 ### `npm install -g truffle`